BisanzLab/StrainR2/README.md

 ```
 PreProcessR -i StrainR2/example_data/sFMT/ -o <output/directory/of/your/choosing>
 ```
 This will generate a StrainR2 database with default options (N50 subcontig size, 10kbp exclude size, 150bp reads), and put it in the output directory specified by the `-o` option.
-The example output (in `example_data/StrainR2DB`) should be identical to the output produced when running the above command.

-`StrainR` can subsequently be run on the output of `PreProcessR`.
-An example using mock reads where each strain has equal coverage is given below, where the data used for runs as well as the corresponding output can again be found in `example_data`.
-Note that `StrainR2/example_data/StrainR2DB` could also be replaced by your own `PreProcessR` output from the previous step.
+`StrainR` can be run multiple times on the output of `PreProcessR`.
+An example using mock reads where each strain has equal coverage is given below.
+The data used for runs as well as the corresponding output can be found in `example_data`.

 ```
-StrainR -1 StrainR2/example_data/mock_reads/shallow_uniform_R1.fastq.gz -2 StrainR2/example_data/mock_reads/shallow_uniform_R2.fastq.gz -r StrainR2/example_data/StrainR2DB -p shallow_uniform -o <output/directory/of/your/choosing>
+StrainR -1 StrainR2/example_data/mock_reads/shallow_uniform_R1.fastq.gz -2 StrainR2/example_data/mock_reads/shallow_uniform_R2.fastq.gz -r <your/preprocessr/output/directory> -p shallow_uniform -o <output/directory/of/your/choosing>
 ```
 Abundance data will be put in the directory specified after `-o`.
 This includes a plot of abundances, which in the case of the provided mock reads will be very close to uniform.
+Due to the provided reads having low coverage to keep file sizes small, subcontig FUKMs will have a larger spread than usual.
 We recommend using median_FUKM as the measure of abundance for strains.

 <p>&nbsp;</p>